Find Out If Your City is

 Participating in Broward County's Drop-Off Programs

-Options for the disposal of household hazardous waste, electronics, bulk waste and yard waste have changed as of October 1, 2013.
-Find out if your city is participating in the household hazardous waste/electronics recycling drop-off program.
+Options for the disposal of household hazardous waste, electronics, bulk waste and yard waste changed on October 1, 2013.
+Find out here if your city is participating in Broward County's household hazardous waste/electronics recycling drop-off program.

 Residents of Participating Cities May Bring: Computers, Monitors, Laptops, Keyboards.
 Mice, Printers, Televisions, DVD and VCR Players, Copiers, Fax Machines, Cell Phones, Chargers, Rechargeable Batteries, Scanners, Keyboards